Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Max Scherzer (12-5) will take to the mound for the Rangers and make his 24th start of the season.
+- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 27th start of the season.

-- In 23 starts, Scherzer has pitched through or past the fifth inning 19 times.
-He has a season average of 5.7 frames per outing.
+- Montgomery has eight starts in a row of five innings or more.

-- He has made 23 appearances and finished five of them without allowing an earned run.
+- In 26 appearances this season, he has finished five without allowing an earned run.

 |Opponent